Poker Bad Beats

 under the gun to begin with.

-Another reason that players suffer bad beats is that they
+Another reason that players suffer poker bad beats is that they

 try to get fancy by slow playing a semi-strong hand.
 This allows the